Codepath-Android-Group/bookexchange/README.md

 * Users should be able to message seller/buyer to initiate sale
 * User should be able to see previous sales/buys they've done
 * User should be able to rate transactions with others users
+* User should be able to post book review

 ### 2. Screen Archetypes